-Berries and cream immediately comes to mind whenever I take a whiff of this infusion.
+Berries and cream immediately come to mind whenever I take a whiff of this infusion.
 The heady aroma of Madagascar vanilla, floats to the surface just ever so, leaving the aromatics of garlic, shallot, and thyme to gently wavering in the wings.
 The longer this vinegar cures, the more antioxidants the berries impart, and the greater the health benefits it infuses.
 When reduced to a gastrique, the natural sugars caramelize to soften the acidity of the vinegar.
 It all depends on how you choose to apply it.
 I like to cure a double batch just so that I have both options.
 Its versatility is endless, and like the raspberry gastrique, enhances savory dishes just as well as desserts.

 Recipe Notes: What you will need: 1qt Mason jar, cheesecloth, and strainer.
 Active prep time for vinegar 3-minutes.
 Inactive curing time 2-weeks.
 Cooking time for gastrique, 15-20 minutes.
 Yields 2-cups.
 Difficulty level: Easy-moderate